 Furthermore, there is no fiat currency involved in the transaction, as each tradable pair contains two digital currencies.
 As Binance allows you to open an account and trade anonymously, it remains to be seen how the FCA would enforce the new rules.

+Do you know that there are many crypto lending platforms out there?
 Unlike shares (dividends), bonds (coupon payments), and real estate (rental payments) – cryptocurrencies do not generate regular income.
 On the contrary, the go-to way of making money is in the hope that the respective cryptocurrency increases in value.

 However, Binance UK actually offers an innovative feature that allows you to earn interest on your cryptocurrency holdings.
 This operates like a traditional UK savings account, insofar that you will be paid a fixed rate on your deposits.